Posted by Alexander Halser on December 17, 2016

 We now have a solution for this that works for both Help+Manual 7 and Help+Manual 6.
 We are going to provide more integrated support for it in the next update to H+M 7, but you can install the solution now and it will work fine.
 All you need to do is update Tortoise and then install the current 32-bit SVN client from Collabnet.
 The download is free, but at the moment you do need to register with Collabnet to get it.
 We are looking for a better solution for this.

 The only caveat is that you must make sure that all components have the same version.
-The version number indicates the Subversion version, so currently your Subversion server, Tortoise and the Collabnet client should all be version 1.9.4.
+The version number indicates the Subversion version.
+Currently, although Subversion and Tortoise are at 1.9.5, Collabnet is still at 1.9.4.
+So currently your Subversion server, Tortoise and the Collabnet client should all be version 1.9.4.
 If you update any of the components in the future you should update ALL of them to the same number again.

 When you click on the download link on this page you will first need to complete a free registration with Collabnet before you can proceed: